nicehash/NiceHashQuickMiner/README.md

 Why you should use NiceHash QuickMiner over NiceHash Miner?
 Read [here](https://github.com/nicehash/NiceHashQuickMiner/wiki/Why-NiceHash-QuickMiner).

 **New stable version is out!
-There are many updates, you better check it on your own - [download page for v0.5.1.3](https://github.com/nicehash/NiceHashQuickMiner/releases/download/v0.5.1.3/NiceHashQuickMinerInstaller.exe).**
+There are many updates, you better check it on your own - [download latest installer](https://github.com/nicehash/NiceHashQuickMiner/releases/download/v0.5.1.3/NiceHashQuickMinerInstaller.exe).**
 If for some reason, you would like to continue using old version, [here is ZIP package to it](https://github.com/nicehash/NiceHashQuickMiner/releases/download/v0.4.5.5/NiceHash_QuickMiner_v0.4.5.5.zip).

 Current expected income when using NiceHash QuickMiner: